 E1.
 Is there freedom of assembly?
 2 / 4

-The constitution protects the right to free assembly, but in practice the government has attempted to restrict or forcible disperse peaceable gatherings, and sometimes violence between demonstrators and police has erupted.
-In May 2017, several people were hurt when mutinous soldiers fired upon demonstrators protesting the mutiny.
-Police also arrested and employed disproportionate force against demonstrating university students during the year.
-Yet despite risks and restrictions, public protests and demonstrations are common.
+The constitution protects the right to free assembly, but in practice the government has attempted to restrict or forcibly disperse peaceful gatherings, and sometimes violence between demonstrators and police has erupted.
+Despite risks and restrictions, public protests and demonstrations are common.
+In 2018, protests by PDCI activists after the October municipal elections turned violent in a number of areas, resulting in property destruction and at least three deaths.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 3 / 4